tobysaundersacourt/pographs/README.md

 - [ ] Implement graph databases storage for caching big reusable computations and for later analysis
 - [ ] Add parallel processing support
 - [ ] Make sure algorithms, data structures, and keyword (those affecting efficiency, such as inline, const, &) usage is optimal
+- [ ] Create detailed documentation for each overtly-user-facing function in the codebase

 # Contact